jameslawler/notes/docs/portuguese-language/verbs/todo2/tratar.md

 ## Writing Prompts

-1. Descreva como você trata um amigo que está passando por dificuldades.
+1. Descreva como você trata seus amigos.
+Describe how you treat your friends.
-2. Escreva sobre como você trata uma doença com remédios caseiros.
+2. Como você trata dores de estômago?
+How do you treat an upset stomach?
-3. Imagine uma situação em que você precisa tratar de um conflito entre colegas de trabalho.
+3. Você se trata bem?
+Do you treat yourself well?